Wigs are available on the NHS, but you will be charged for them unless you qualify for help with charges.

 - a war pensioner and the wig or fabric support is for your accepted disablement and you have a valid war pension exemption certificate

-If you or your partner – including civil partner – receive, or you're under the age of 20 and the dependant of someone receiving:
+You can also get free wigs and fabric support if you or your partner – including civil partner – receive, or you're under the age of 20 and the dependant of someone receiving:

 - Income Support